The 20 Best Nontuberculous Mycobacterial Lung Disease Doctors Near Me in Maryland, US

 Johns Hopkins Health Care & Surgery Center - Green Spring Station, Lutherville

 Dr. Christopher K. Lippincott is an infectious diseases specialist at the Johns Hopkins University School of Medicine.
 He is the Clinical Director for the Johns Hopkins Center for Nontuberculous Mycobacteria and Bronchiectasis.
 He is an expert in the care of patients with mycobacterial infections (NTM and tuberculosis), HIV/AIDS, Lyme disease, and general infectious diseases.
 He provides teaching to medical students, residents and fellows at the Johns Hopkins University School of Medicine.
 Dr. Lippincott earned his M.D. at the University of Virginia School of Medicine.
 He completed his residency at The Ohio State University Wexner Medical Center and infectious diseases fellowship at the University of North Carolina Hospitals.
 He also earned a Master of Public Health in epidemiology from the University of North Carolina at Chapel Hill in 2013.
 Prior to joining Johns Hopkins University in 2015, Dr. Lippincott practiced infectious diseases internationally for Medecins Sans Frontieres (Abkhazia, Georgia) and Right to Care (Johannesburg, South Africa).
 Dr. Lippincott’s research interests include mycobacterial infections (NTM and tuberculosis) and bronchiectasis.
 Dr. Lippincott is rated as a Distinguished provider by MediFind in the treatment of Nontuberculous Mycobacterial Lung Disease.
-His top areas of expertise are Swimming Pool Granuloma, Nontuberculous Mycobacterial Lung Disease, Osteomyelitis, and Osteomyelitis in Children.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Swimming Pool Granuloma, Nontuberculous Mycobacterial Lung Disease, Osteomyelitis, and Osteomyelitis in Children.
+Dr. Lippincott is board certified in American Board Of Internal Medicine.

 Johns Hopkins Bayview Medical Center

 Dr. Wise is a pulmonary, critical care physician.
 He is an expert in the diagnosis and treatment of patients with obstructive lung disease, including those with asthma and COPD.
 He is a consultant for patients with scleroderma and interstitial lung disease.
 He has expertise in pulmonary physiology and lung function testing.
 Dr. Wise’s research focus is the conduct of multi-center clinical trials in airway diseases and related translational research.
 Dr. Wise is the co-director of the Pulmonary T32 Multi-disciplinary Training Program in Pulmonary Disease.
 Dr. Wise is rated as an Advanced provider by MediFind in the treatment of Nontuberculous Mycobacterial Lung Disease.
-His top areas of expertise are Systemic Sclerosis (SSc), Interstitial Lung Disease, Acute Interstitial Pneumonia, and Sarcoidosis.
+He is also highly rated in 46 other conditions, according to our data.
+His clinical expertise encompasses Systemic Sclerosis (SSc), Interstitial Lung Disease, Acute Interstitial Pneumonia, and Sarcoidosis.
+Dr. Wise is board certified in American Board Of Internal Medicine.

 Johns Hopkins Health Care & Surgery Center - Green Spring Station, Lutherville

 Dr. Howard Steiner is an instructor of medicine at the Johns Hopkins School of Medicine.
 He has been practicing pulmonary and sleep consultative medicine since 1989.
 In his role as a diagnostician, he guides the evaluation and management of respiratory problems including infectious, malignant, allergic, autoimmune, and sleep-related disorders.
 He has been part-time faculty in the Johns Hopkins Pulmonary Division since 1991, is a Fellow in the American College of Chest Physicians, and mentors medical students, residents, and pulmonary fellows training at the Johns Hopkins Hospital.
 Contact for Research Inquiries 10755 Falls Road Pavilion I, Suite 200 Lutherville, MD 21093 Phone: (410) 583-7124 Selected Publications Lwebuga-Mukasa JS, Steiner H. Monoclonal antibody to rat lung Maclura Pomifera agglutinin (MPA) lectin binding glycoprotein localizes apically on rat and human type II pneumocytes and Clara cells.
 J Cell Biol 107:71a, 1989.
 Roberts PJ, McBean GJ, Steiner H, Kohler C, Schwarcz R. Lesioning Effects of Ibotenate in the immature rat brain and protection by 2-amino-7 phosphonoheptanoic acid.
 Soc Neurosci Abst 9:261, 1983.
 Steiner H, Ingbar DI.
 Mechanisms of lung injury and repair.
 In: Matthay RA, Matthay MA, Wiedemann HP eds.
 Annual Review of Pulmonary and Critical Care Medicine.
 Hanley & Belfus (Philadelphia, 1989), pp 205-223.
 Steiner H, Lwebuga-Mukasa JS.
 A549 cells display distinct functional and morphologic properties depending on their culture substratum.
 J Cell Biol 107:71a, 1989.
 Steiner H, Lwebuga-Mukasa JS.
 A549 cells produce a factor which is Mitogenic for human lung fibroblasts.
 Amer Rev Resp Dis 139:A492 1989.
 Steiner H, McBean GJ, Kohler C, Roberts PJ, Schwarcz R. Ibotenate Induced neuronal degeneration in immature rat brain.
 Brain Research 307:117-124, 1984.
 Dr. Steiner is rated as an Advanced provider by MediFind in the treatment of Nontuberculous Mycobacterial Lung Disease.
-His top areas of expertise are Bronchiectasis, Obstructive Sleep Apnea, Lung Metastases, and Interstitial Lung Disease.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Bronchiectasis, Obstructive Sleep Apnea, Lung Metastases, and Interstitial Lung Disease.
+Dr. Steiner is board certified in American Board Of Internal Medicine.

 Johns Hopkins Bayview Medical Center

 Dr. Elisa H. Ignatius is an infectious diseases and clinical pharmacology specialist at the Johns Hopkins University School of Medicine.
 She is an expert in the care of patients with nontuberculous mycobacterial (NTM) infections, tuberculosis (TB), bronchiectasis, HIV/AIDS, and other general infectious diseases.
 Additionally, she provides teaching for medical students, residents, and fellows at the Johns Hopkins University School of Medicine.
 Dr. Ignatius earned her M.D. and completed Internal Medicine residency at Emory University School of Medicine.
 She also obtained a Masters of Science in the Control of Infectious Diseases from the London School of Hygiene and Tropical Medicine, where her research focused on drug-resistant tuberculosis in South Africa.
 After completing residency, she worked as a co-investigator on HIV prevention clinical trials in Atlanta, Georgia.
 She then came to Johns Hopkins University where she completed fellowships in both Infectious Diseases and Clinical Pharmacology.
 Dr. Ignatius’s research interests focus on treatment optimization strategies for mycobacterial infections (NTM and TB), including regimens of novel and standard drugs.
 Dr. Ignatius is rated as an Advanced provider by MediFind in the treatment of Nontuberculous Mycobacterial Lung Disease.
-Her top areas of expertise are Nontuberculous Mycobacterial Lung Disease and Osteomyelitis.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Nontuberculous Mycobacterial Lung Disease and Osteomyelitis.
+Dr. Ignatius is board certified in American Board Of Internal Medicine.

 Johns Hopkins Bayview Medical Center

 Dr. Laura Cappelli is an Associate Professor of Medicine and Oncology at the Johns Hopkins University School of Medicine.
 Her areas of clinical expertise include rheumatology and adverse effects from cancer immunotherapy.
 Dr. Cappelli earned her M.D. from Johns Hopkins.
 She completed her residency in internal medicine and performed a fellowship in rheumatology at the Johns Hopkins Hospital.
 She has a MHS in Clinical Investigation from the Johns Hopkins Bloomberg School of Public Health.
 Dr. Cappelli focuses on immune related adverse events due to cancer immunotherapy and all forms of inflammatory arthritis.
 She co-directs the Immune-related toxicity team which provides clinical, research and educational support for immune related adverse events.
 Her primary research interest is inflammatory arthritis due to immune checkpoint inhibitor therapy.
 She also studies rheumatoid arthritis.
 Dr. Cappelli is rated as an Advanced provider by MediFind in the treatment of Nontuberculous Mycobacterial Lung Disease.
-Her top areas of expertise are Arthritis, Rheumatoid Arthritis (RA), Rhizomelic Pseudopolyarthritis, and Polymyalgia Rheumatica.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Arthritis, Rheumatoid Arthritis (RA), Polymyalgia Rheumatica, and Rhizomelic Pseudopolyarthritis.
+Dr. Cappelli is board certified in American Board Of Internal Medicine.

 Premier Pulmonary And Internal Medicine Of Chevy Chase

 Dr. Carlos Picone served as Vice-Chair, Department of Internal Medicine at Sibley Memorial Hospital in Washington, D.C. and Chairman of the Pulmonary Medicine Division.
 Dr. Picone received his medical degree from the National University of Cordoba, Argentina in 1989, graduating summa cum laude.
 He completed a residency in Internal Medicine at the Medical College of Virginia, and Fellowships in Critical Care Medicine at the National Institutes of Health and in Pulmonary Medicine at the Medical College of Virginia.
 Dr. Picone has authored articles on pulmonary arterial hypertension and treatment, bioethics, end-of-life decision-making and parenchymal lung diseases.
 He has been a Medical Volunteer in several Latin American countries and currently volunteers with Mobile Medical Clinics of Greater Washington, D.C., where he serves at its Executive Board with the mission of providing free medical care to the underserved community of Washington.
 Dr. Picone also serves as a Board Member of Operation Canasta, supporting schools and orphanages in Argentina's hinterland.
 Dr. Picone is a partner in private practice with Chevy Chase Pulmonary Associates.
 His major professional interests include: Pulmonary Arterial Hypertension - Pathophysiology and Treatment.
 Bioethics and End-of-Life Decision Making.
 Parenchymal Lung Diseases.
 Dr. Picone has overseas experience in Europe, the Middle East, Central and South America.
 He also has an interest in literature, chess, squash and astronomy.
 Selected Publications Medical Complications of Cocaine: Possible relationship to low plasma cholinesterase enzyme.
 Om A; Ellahham S; Picone C; Ornato JP.
 Am Heart J 1993 Apr;125(4):1114-8.
 One of the Many Faces of Systemic Mastocytosis: Hemodynamic collapse.
 Abstract presentation - Clinical Vignettes.
 American College of Physicians Meeting-1994.
 Non-Resolving Pneumonia.
 Picone, C. Chest 1998; 114:923-926.
 Recurrent acute respiratory distress syndrome from use of salicylate containing over-the-counter preparations.
 Picone, C. Chest 1998; 114:408-S. Acute Pneumonitis after In-Vitro Fertilization with IM Progesterone.
 Picone C. JResp Dis 2008; 29:170-71.
 Opening Debate on End-of-Life Medical Care.
 Progress Notes.
 Suburban Hospital 2010 Palliative Care and Opening Debate on End-of-Life Medical Care.
 Sibley MD March 2010 Subacute Dyspnea, Hypoxemia and Refractory Cardiopulmonary Collapse – Postgraduate Education Corner.
 CHEST 2012;141(4):1106-9.
 Dr. Picone is rated as an Advanced provider by MediFind in the treatment of Nontuberculous Mycobacterial Lung Disease.
-His top areas of expertise are Vitamin D Deficiency, Hyperventilation, Lung Nodules, and Lung Metastases.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Vitamin D Deficiency, Hyperventilation, Lung Nodules, and Lung Metastases.
+Dr. Picone is board certified in American Board Of Internal Medicine.

 Howard County Center For Lung And Sleep Medicine

-Edward Schaefer is a Sleep Medicine specialist and a Pulmonary Medicine provider in Columbia, Maryland.
+Edward Schaefer is a Sleep Medicine specialist and a Pulmonary Medicine provider practicing medicine in Columbia, Maryland.
 Dr. Schaefer is rated as an Experienced provider by MediFind in the treatment of Nontuberculous Mycobacterial Lung Disease.
-His top areas of expertise are Obstructive Sleep Apnea, Cerebral Hypoxia, Lung Metastases, and Chronic Obstructive Pulmonary Disease (COPD).
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Obstructive Sleep Apnea, Cerebral Hypoxia, Lung Metastases, and Chronic Obstructive Pulmonary Disease (COPD).
+Dr. Schaefer is board certified in American Board Of Internal Medicine.

 Johns Hopkins Bayview Medical Center

 Dr. Chen practices Pulmonary and Critical Care Medicine.
 His primary area of interest is sarcoidosis, and he has extensive experience in the diagnosis and treatment of sarcoidosis in all of its forms, and the management of consequences of this systemic disease.
 The Sarcoidosis Clinic often serves to coordinate management of patients with multi-organ involvement with sarcoidosis, and to this end Dr. Chen actively maintains clinical and research collaborations with Cardiology, Cardiovascular Nuclear Medicine, Neurology, and Ophthalmology.
 Additionally, Dr. Chen participates as a Physician Champion in the Johns Hopkins Health System Epic project to improve the safety and quality of care of critically ill patients through optimization of the electronic medical record.
 His work involves developing systems-based approaches to complex management issues, including sepsis and severe alcohol withdrawal.
 Dr. Chen is rated as an Experienced provider by MediFind in the treatment of Nontuberculous Mycobacterial Lung Disease.
-His top areas of expertise are Sarcoidosis, Neurosarcoidosis, Lung Metastases, and Acute Interstitial Pneumonia.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Sarcoidosis, Neurosarcoidosis, Lung Metastases, and Acute Interstitial Pneumonia.
+Dr. Chen is board certified in American Board Of Internal Medicine.

 Johns Hopkins Health Care & Surgery Center - Green Spring Station, Lutherville

 Dr. Paul Auwaerter is a professor of medicine at the Johns Hopkins University School of Medicine.
 His areas of clinical expertise include Lyme disease, Epstein-Barr virus and fever of unknown origin.
 Dr. Auwaerter serves as the clinical director of the Division of Infectious Diseases.
 He is also the director of the Fisher Center for Environmental Infectious Diseases and the chief medical officer of the Point of Care-Information Technology (POC-IT) Center.
 He earned his M.D. from the Columbia University College of Physicians and Surgeons.
 His research interests include tick-borne diseases and point of care information technology.
 Dr. Auwaerter serves on the Clinical Compensation Subcommittee for the Johns Hopkins Department of Medicine.
 He was recognized with a Healthnetworks Service Excellence Award in 2014.
 He is a member of the American Society of Microbiology and the Infectious Diseases Society of America.
 Dr. Auwaerter is rated as an Experienced provider by MediFind in the treatment of Nontuberculous Mycobacterial Lung Disease.
-His top areas of expertise are Lyme Disease, Infectious Myocarditis, Babesiosis, and Osteomyelitis.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Lyme Disease, Infectious Myocarditis, Babesiosis, and Osteomyelitis.
+Dr. Auwaerter is board certified in American Board Of Internal Medicine.

 The Johns Hopkins Hospital

 Dr. Stefan Loy Zimmerman is a Professor in the Johns Hopkins University School of Medicine in the Departments of Radiology and Medicine (Cardiology).
 He specializes in cardiothoracic imaging and is the Division Director of Diagnostic Imaging and Director of Cardiac Imaging.
 He is the program director for the Cardiothoracic Imaging Fellowship in Radiology.
 Dr. Zimmerman earned his medical degree from the University of Pennsylvania School of Medicine.
 He completed both a radiology residency and a cardiovascular imaging fellowship at the Hospital of the University of Pennsylvania.
 His research focuses on the use of CT and MR imaging in the diagnosis and management of cardiovascular diseases.
 He has particular interest in the use of cardiac imaging for management of arrhythmias, diagnosis and prognosis of arrhythmogenic right and left ventricular cardiomyopathy, and pulmonary hypertension.
 Dr. Zimmerman is rated as an Experienced provider by MediFind in the treatment of Nontuberculous Mycobacterial Lung Disease.
-His top areas of expertise are Paroxysmal Supraventricular Tachycardia (PSVT), Alveolar Soft Part Sarcoma, Liposarcoma, Cardiac Ablation, and Transcatheter Aortic Valve Replacement (TAVR).
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Paroxysmal Supraventricular Tachycardia (PSVT), Rhabdomyosarcoma, Synovial Sarcoma, Cardiac Ablation, and Transcatheter Aortic Valve Replacement (TAVR).
+Dr. Zimmerman is board certified in American Board Of Radiology.

 UPMC Infectious Diseases